-Meanwhile, the employees who do come in need somewhere to put a bag, a coat, a laptop.
-In a hot-desk environment, there is no "my drawer" — so if there's nowhere to land, the office feels unwelcoming and disorganized.
+The employees who show up need somewhere secure to put a bag, a coat, and a laptop.
+In a hot-desk environment, that means lockers — day-use, neighborhood-assigned, or smart access.
+Without them, the office feels like an afterthought.

 In most hybrid offices, only 60–70% of desks are occupied on any given day.
 That unused real estate costs real money.
 Right-sized locker systems reflect actual attendance — not theoretical headcount.